EGY.COM - HISTORICA

 When Khedive Ismail Pasha went into regal exile in 1879 he took with him the last court harem.
 Gone forever were the stable of concubines and the daunting buyuk, ortangi and cucuk hanems (first, middle and third consorts).
 Also gone was the regiment of aghas (eunuchs) whose primary task was to keep harem affairs in order.

 Since Ismail, Egyptian rulers starting with Khedive Tewfik contracted monogamous marriages consistent with modern day and age.
-Whereas Sultan Hussein, King Fouad, King Farouk and later President Anwar al-Sadat found it necessary to divorce and remarry, Khedive Abbas Hilmy II kept on an almost secret wife.
+Whereas Sultan Hussein, King Fouad, King Farouk and later, President Anwar al-Sadat, found it necessary to divorce and remarry, Khedive Abbas Hilmy II kept on an almost secret wife.
 Little is known of her except for a brief mention in al-Mussawar's special issue of 1938 and the Egyptian Gazette of 21 December 1944.

 Estranged from his first wife Ekbal Hanem a former slave in his mother's household, Abbas Hilmy entered into a passionate romance with a beautiful Hungarian countess.
-Although the date of their morganatic marriage remains uncertain, we do know however that the last four years of their relationship the countess was the khedive's legally wedded second wife.
+Although the date of their morganatic marriage remains uncertain, we know however that during the last four years of their relationship, the countess was the khedive's legally wedded second wife.
 Their story, although not unusual, deserves to be retold for it combines all the elements that make for an interesting saga: romance, majesty, exile and adventure.

 Even as she came into this world in Philadelphia (USA) on 15 June 1877, May Torok von Szendro's parent's marriage was coming to a close.
 Her mother, born Sofie Countess Vetter von der Lilie, was in hot pursuit of Hungarian inventor Theodor Puskas, a close collaborator of Thomas Alva Edison.
 In fact, in some Hungarian circles it is said May was actually the biological daughter of Puskas and therefore had no right to the title of countess!

 It was as Edison's representative in Europe, that Puskas introduced the 'tele-phone' in the 1878 Paris World Exhibition.
 Accompanying him at this landmark event were Countess Sofie and her one year old daughter.
 When her divorce was finalized four years later, Sofie married Puskas in Westminster (Middlesex), England.